Hi-Media/reST-test/doc/Chap6-ServerToServer.rst

 -----------------------------------------------

 Credit Card payments
-  The following table lists and describes the response fields returned for transactions by credit/debit card.
+  The following table lists and describes the response fields returned for transactions by credit/debit card. (see :term:`Payment product`)

 ========================== 	===================================================================================================================================================================
 Field Name        			Description
 ========================== 	===================================================================================================================================================================
-token 						Card token.
+token 						Card :term:`token`.
 brand 						Card brand. (e.g., VISA, MASTERCARD, AMERICANEXPRESS, MAESTRO). pan 						Card number (up to 19 characters).
 Note that, due to the PCI DSS security standards, our system has to mask credit card numbers in any output (e.g., 549619******4769). card_holder 				Cardholder name.